JSegundo/blog/outstatic/content/posts/debugging-mindset.md

 publishedAt: '2024-08-31T22:09:23.744Z'
 ---

-This post is made from substracts of the book "The pragmatic programmer"
+This post is made from substracts of the book "The pragmatic programmer" asdasdasdasd

+asd

+asd

+asd

+a

+asd

+asd

+asd